People, progress and conditions

 A leader can make well-informed and considered decisions to modify the trip plans for the ongoing enjoyment and safety of the group in response to issues highlighted by monitoring individuals, group progress, terrain and weather.

 The weather may change, the terrain may be tougher than expected or the group may not handle the conditions as well as anticipated.
+Some group members may be struggling, or someone is injured.

 Options may include: